Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Results: Micromotion-enhanced fast gate solutions

 The above analysis has assumed the limit of infinite SDK repetition rate, in order to enable large momentum transfer to the ions by concatenating multiple SDKs with very short delays (picosecond) that are effectively instantaneous with respect to the ion dynamics.
 While this can be achieved using nested delay lines~\cite{Bentley2013,Wong-Campos2017a}, this adds additional experimental complexity which may not be amenable to scalable trapped-ion architectures.
 As an alternative, we directly incorporate the finite repetition rate of the laser ($f_{\rm rep}$) in our gate design, by imposing the constraint that consecutive SDKs must be temporally separated by at least $1/f_{\rm rep}$ in the second stage of the GPG optimization method~\cite{Gale2020,Mehdi2025}.
 This results in a coarse-graining of the achievable temporal control of SDKs within the RF cycle, the effect of which depends both on the ratio of the RF drive frequency to the secular trapping frequency, $\Omega_{\rm RF}/\omega_0$, and the gate time in (secular) trap periods, $\omega_0 t_{\rm g}/(2\pi)$.

 We present results for gate solutions with durations of one and three centre-of-mass oscillation periods in Figure \ref{fig:Rep_Rate_Comp}.
 The former case corresponds to a region in Fig.~\ref{fig:MMEnhancement_InfRR}(a) where micromotion-enhanced fidelities are observed, and the latter case is an example of where high-fidelity solutions can be found for all micromotion amplitudes.
-Fig.~\ref{fig:Rep_Rate_Comp}(a) shows that, for gate speeds comparable or faster than a trapping period, accessing the regime of micromotion-enhanced gate fidelities for high micromotion amplitudes (e.g. $q_x=0.3$ and $q_x=0.5$) requires SDK repetition rates on the order of $10^2\frac{\omega_0}{2\pi}-10^3\frac{\omega_0}{2\pi}$.
-In comparison gates designed for low micromotion environments (e.g. $q_x=0.01$ and $q_x=0.1$) are compatible with lower repetition rates of roughly $10^2\frac{\omega_0}{2\pi}$.
-For longer gate durations, e.g. three trapping periods as in Fig.~\ref{fig:Rep_Rate_Comp}(b), we find that high-fidelity solutions ($F\geq 99.9\%$) are achievable across all micromotion environments provided the laser repetition rate is roughly $8\times 10^2\frac{\omega_0}{2\pi}$ ($3\times 10^2\frac{\omega_0}{2\pi}$) or larger for $\Omega_{\rm RF}=40\omega_0$ ($\Omega_{\rm RF}=20\omega_0$).
-Concretely, for a radial trapping frequency of $2\pi\times 1$MHz and a RF drive of $40$MHz, this corresponds to a laser repetition rate of $300$MHz ($800$MHz) -- within reach of modern mode-locked lasers with repetition rates of up to several GHz~\cite{Hussain2016a,Heinrich2019b, Shimizu2021,Hussain2023}.
-We further explore experimental feasibility of fast gate implementation in the following section.
+Fig.~\ref{fig:Rep_Rate_Comp}(a) shows that, for gate speeds comparable or faster than a trapping period, accessing the regime of micromotion-enhanced gate fidelities for high micromotion amplitudes (e.g. $q_x=0.3$ and $q_x=0.5$) requires SDK repetition rates on the order of $10^2\omega_0/(2\pi)-10^3\omega_0/(2\pi)$.
+In comparison gates designed for low micromotion environments (e.g. $q_x=0.01$ and $q_x=0.1$) are compatible with lower repetition rates of roughly $10^2\omega_0/(2\pi)$.
+For a laser repetition rate of $100\omega_0$ and $\Omega_{\rm RF}/(2\pi)=20$Hz, we find that high-fidelity solutions ($F\geq 99.9\%$) across all micromotion environments studied here.
+This supports the viability of performing fast gates on hyperfine (`clock') qubits, where SDK durations need to be several nanoseconds to suppress off-resonant transitions~\cite{Mizrahi2013c,CW_SDK}.